The 20-Pip Challenge

 - Starting balance (Day 1): $20

 This is educational content, not financial advice.
-Trade at your own risk.
+Only trade money you can afford to lose.

 Want a printable plan?
 Use the Excel workbook with compounding rows (Start, Target, Risk, End) and a Tracker sheet.